RDNE Stock project via Pexels

 Quotas should stretch reps without breaking them.
 Set them too low and you're paying accelerator rates for mediocre performance.
 Set them too high and reps disengage — if the target feels impossible, why bother trying?

-Research from Harvard Business School found that quarterly bonuses helped lower-performing reps stay on pace toward annual targets.
+According to the 2015 Harvard Business School study by Chung, Steenburgh, and Sudhir, quarterly bonuses helped lower-performing reps stay on pace toward annual targets.
 The more frequent feedback loop kept goals feeling achievable.
 Consider how your quota structure and pacing interact with rep psychology.

 The quota-setting process matters too.
 Quotas handed down without explanation or discussion feel arbitrary.
 Quotas built collaboratively from territory analysis and historical performance feel fair, even when they're demanding.